SyncfusionExamples/how-to-add-a-jump-list-with-xamarin.forms-listview/README.md

-# How-to-create-jump-list-using-Xamarin.Forms-listview
+# How to add a jump list with xamarin.forms listview

-You can create jump list using Xamarin.Forms ListView by tap on the indexed letter group key) and scroll to the respective group [GroupHeaderItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupHeaderItem.html) by passing group key index in [ScrollToIndex](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LayoutBase~ScrollToRowIndex.html) method like contact list.
+You can add jump list using Xamarin.Forms ListView by tap on the indexed letter (group key) and scroll to the respective group [GroupHeaderItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupHeaderItem.html) by passing group key index in [ScrollToIndex](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LayoutBase~ScrollToRowIndex.html) method like contact list.
 This article explains you how to create jump list with group key and scroll to tapped item.

+Creates panel to shows the group key as indexed vertically.
 ```
 <ContentPage xmlns:syncfusion="clr-namespace:Syncfusion.ListView.XForms;assembly=Syncfusion.SfListView.XForms" >
     <ContentPage.Content>